-This room, which is on the first level of Downer House, is for the use of Senior Common Room members and invited guests.
-The Head of College, Dean, Director of Wellbeing, Director of Learning, Adviser and Special Projects, Business Manager, Research and Scholarships Manager, Centenary historians, Assistant Deans, Senior Academic Tutor, Senior Residential Advisor, resident academics and comparable senior members, and academic visitors are members of the SCR during their time in College.
+This room, which in 2025 is located in the Grenfell Price Lodge (the Head of College's home), is for the use of Senior Common Room members and invited guests.
+The Head of College, Dean, Director of Wellbeing, Director of Learning, Adviser and Special Projects, Business Manager, Research and Scholarships Manager, Centenary historians, Assistant Deans, Senior Academic Tutors, Senior Residential Advisor, resident academics and comparable senior members, and academic visitors are members of the SCR during their time in College.
 A number of university academics and others are invited members.
 Members of the Board and Honorary Fellows of the College are Honorary Members.